asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*The company I work for was interested in agile software development so we adopted Scrum a while ago.*__

 Really?
-Working on an XP team was easily the most rewarding experience of my career.
+Working on an XP team was easily the most rewarding experience of my career so far.
 It changed the focus of the rest of my career.
-How do you like it so far?
+How do you like it?

 __*Uhm....Scrum is just a tool for micromanagement.
 Now I get hassled by a Product Owner, a Scrum Master, AND my manager.*__

 That sounds awful.
 Tell me more about it.
 Are you releasing after every sprint?

-__*No we work on big projects.
-Some may take up to a year.
+__*No, we work on big projects.
+Some may take up to a year to complete.
 We deploy code more regularly but it doesn't get enabled in production until everything is complete.
 That's a business decision.
 We are only responsible for implementing the features not making those kinds of decisions.*__

 That's a long time, are you getting feedback from customers and iterating based on that feedback?